ILAQ will be hosting the 2025 National Indigenous Legal Conference (NILC) at QUT Gardens Point from 26 to 27 November 2025.

 The Gala Dinner will be held at the Pullman Hotel in King George Square, and will feature the esteemed Mullenjaiwakka (Lloyd McDermott) Oration.
 The Oration is a highlight of the event, providing a unique platform for insightful discourse and powerful reflections from prominent voices within the Indigenous community.

-Indigenous Law Students Day
+First Nations Law Students Day

 History of the NILC